GabeAl/NINJA-OPS/README.md

 bowtie2-build out_preDB.fa DBNAME

-To create a taxonomy, simply generate a tab-delimited text file with two columns, the first containing the OTU ids (sorted in descending order), and the second containing the taxonomy (in string form, semicolon-delimited) for each OTU.
+To create a taxonomy, simply generate a tab-delimited text file with two columns, the first containing the OTU ids, and the second containing the corresponding taxonomy in string form, semicolon-delimited if compartments are desired in BIOM format.
+No sorting is required as of v1.4.

 You may now place the 6 files starting with the name DBNAME_, as well as DBNAME.db, into a a folder named DBNAME within the "databases" directory of NINJA-OPS.
 Now NINJA-OPS may be invoked with custom database "DBNAME"